Lesson 6 of 7 - learn to parent (nurture) effectively

 Does not keep or promote family secrets

-Consistently respects the boundaries of their adult kids and grandkids
+Consistently respects the boundaries of each adult child and grandkids

 Willingly shares information about their own childhood and ancestors